 - Stay still

 I know, it is easy to say but these 3 things prevent the herniated disc problem to resolve by itself.

 Of course, you will want to lie down in bed at night because you need to sleep, but during the day avoid staying in bed.
 And even at night, if you can’t sleep, don’t just stay in you bed and lie on your back: stand up and move.

-As a matter of facts, lying on your back makes the pain worse and this is probably the reason why you can’t sleep.
+As a matter of fact, lying on your back makes the pain worse and this is probably the reason why you can’t sleep.

 Sitting down is even worse.

-Sitting down with an herniated disc means keep pushing & torturing the area in the lower back that is subject to inflammation and hurts.
+Sitting down with a herniated disc means keep pushing & torturing the area in the lower back that is subject to inflammation and hurts.

 Sitting with a herniated disc, is just like twisting the knife in the wound continuously: it can not heal!